Maximal and Borel Anosov representations in $Sp(4,\mathbb{R})$: Introduction.

-However when $N=2n$ is even, Hitchin representations $\rho:\Gamma_g\to \SL(2n,\R)$ are the only known representations of surface groups into $\SL(2n,\R)$ that are Borel Anosov.
-The main motivation for this paper is the following open question.

-\begin{que} Are there Borel Anosov representations of surface groups that are not Hitchin in $\SL(2n,\R)$ ? \end{que}

-As a simpler question, it is natural to wonder whether such a representation could exist in the subgroup $\Sp(2n,\R)$ of elements preserving a symplectic form $\omega$ on $\R^{2n}$.

-The Gromov boundary $\partial \Gamma_g$ of the surface group $\Gamma_g$ is a topological circle.
-Once an orientation of this circle has been chosen, it is possible to define the notion of \emph{maximal} representations for representations of $\Gamma_g$ into $\Sp(2n,\R)$.

-This notion was first studied by Burger, Iozzi and Wienhard \cite{BURGER2003387}.
-A representation into a semi-simple Lie group of Hermitian type is maximal if its Toledo invariant is maximal.
-The space of maximal representation is a union of connected components of discrete and faithful representations of surface groups: it is an other kind of Higher Teichmüller space.
-Maximal representations were characterized by Burger, Iozzi, Labourie and Wienhard \cite{Burger2005MaximalRO} as representations that are $\{n\}$-Anosov and whose associated boundary map is maximal, as described in Section \ref{sec:LinAlg}.
+If $G$ is a semi-simple \emph{Hermitian} Lie group of \emph{tube type}, for instance $\Sp(2n,\R)$, one can define another generalization of the Teichmüller space using the \emph{Toledo invariant}.
+The Toledo invariant associates to every representation an integer whose sign depends on the orientation of the Gromov boundary $\partial \Gamma_g$ of $\Gamma$ and whose absolute value is bounded by a generalized Schwarz-Milnor inequality.
+A representation $\rho:\Gamma_g\to G$ is \emph{maximal} if its Toledo invariant is maximal.
+The space of maximal representations is a union of connected components of discrete and faithful representations of surface groups \cite{BURGER2003387}.
+It is another kind of higher Teichmüller space.
+Maximal representations are Anosov with respect to a parabolic subgroup $P<G$ that is maximal \cite{Burger2005MaximalRO}, \ie that is not properly contained in any other parabolic subgroup.

-Every Hitchin representations whose image lie in $\Sp(2n,\R)$ is maximal for one of the orientations of $\partial \Gamma_g$ \cite{Burger2005MaximalRO}.
-The main result of this paper is the following.
+The group $\Sp(4,\R)$ is the smallest group apart from $\SL(2,\R)$ that is both split and Hermitian of tube type.
+Maximal representations $\rho:\Gamma_g\to \Sp(4,\R)$ are $\lbrace 2\rbrace$-Anosov, \ie are Anosov with respect to the stabilizer of a Lagrangian.
+Every Hitchin representation whose image lie in $\Sp(4,\R)\subset \SL(4,\R)$ is also maximal for one of the orientations of $\partial \Gamma_g$ \cite{Burger2005MaximalRO}, and is $\lbrace 1,2\rbrace$-Anosov, \ie Borel Anosov.
+This is stronger than just being $\lbrace 2\rbrace$-Anosov.
+A natural question, see for instance Canary \cite[{Question 50.7}]{Canary}, is the following: are Hitchin representations the only maximal and Borel Anosov representations in $\Sp(4,\R)$ ?
+In this paper we answer in the affirmative.

 \begin{thm} Every representation $\rho:\Gamma_g\to \Sp(4,\R)$ of a surface group that is maximal and Borel Anosov is Hitchin.

 \end{thm}